wrstudios/frodata/README.md

-# OData4
+# FrOData

-The OData4 gem provides a simple wrapper around the OData Version 4.0 API protocol.
+The FrOData gem provides a simple wrapper around the OData Version 4.0 API protocol.
 It has the ability to automatically inspect compliant APIs and expose the relevant Ruby objects dynamically.
 It also provides a set of code generation tools for quickly bootstrapping more custom service libraries.